btihen/btihen_dev/content/home/posts_new.md

 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: collection
-active: false        # Activate this widget? true/false
+active: true        # Activate this widget? true/false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 20
+weight: 40

-title: Ruby Posts
+title: Recent Posts
 subtitle:

 content: